-- Should review each candidate's essay (part of the GSE Team Member Application [161-EN]) on what he or she wishes to gain from the GSE - Should review letters of recommendation from employers (or others) to ensure that the best-qualified individuals are selected - May wish to consider applicants who, because of previous experience in the host country, are familiar with its language(s) and customs - Should select one or more alternates to replace team member(s) who may later be unable to participate in the GSE.
+- Interview all candidates (or, if the number is large, only the most promising candidates) - Verify that candidates meet all of the GSE team member requirements - Review each candidate's essay (part of the GSE Team Member Application [161-EN]) on what he or she wishes to gain from the GSE - Review letters of recommendation from employers (or others) to ensure that the best-qualified individuals are selected - Take into consideration applicants who, because of previous experience in the host

+- country, are familiar with its language(s) and customs - Select one or more alternates to replace team member(s) who may later be unable to participate in the GSE.
 Do not wait until the last minute to interview alternate candidates.
 Alternate team members' qualifications are the same as those for regular team members.
 Alternates must attend team orientation meetings and obtain all proper travel documents (passports/visas).
 If alternates are called on to participate, they must also arrange transportation on the same flight as the rest of the team.
+The GSE department strongly encourages selecting one alternate team leader and four alternate team members to ensure there will be a strong team available, no matter what circumstances may arise.
+Any alternates who do not end up replacing regular team members could be considered for future Rotary Foundation programs, as they will be familiar with the Foundation.